LibreCodeCoop/PicoIndexFallback/README.md

 ```yml
 fallback_to_index: "Readme"
 ```

+## Motivation to create this plugin

+The Collective app for Nextcloud creates `Readme.md` files by default.
+Creating a website pointing to a Collective folder doesn't work so I created this app to solve the problem.

 ---

 That's it.
 If you have questions, go ahead and ask.
 If you have issues, you can add them to the [issue tracker](https://github.com/lyseontech/PicoIndexFallback/issues).